ryanczm/Analytic-Musings/_posts/2026-04-02-Hormuz-cmdty.md

 There is apparently physical intuition for which crops are sensitive to which type of fertilizer component the most (N, P, K) etc. Leaf intensive crops are more N dependent while seed intensive crops are more P dependent, except soybeans which have lots of leaves but can somehow fix their own nitrogen due to biology.

+Sulfuric acid is used in leaching of in metal ores where concentration is low in base/battery metals like copper, nickel, cobalt, zinc and lithium.
+Given the loss of sulfur exports out of the gulf and the banning of sulfuric acid exports by China, miners might face increased leaching costs reflecting in prices.
+However the question is how these effects can be quantified.

 ## Agriculture

 <center>